The TCB Group was set up in January 2005, by music industry executive Steven Howard.

 The TCB Group

 In January 2005, following a very successful 26 year career with the Zomba Group, where he was a founding Director, Steven Howard set up The TCB Group; an artist management and entertainment marketing company.
 The company specialises in offering a very personal hands-on approach to artist management, as well as being at the forefront of creating and developing content for its artists.

-Artist’s represented include, British icons Lulu, Darcey Bussell, Tunde from The Lighthouse Family, vintage girl group The Tootsie Rollers, and numerous Britain’s Got Talent singers.
+Artist’s represented include, British icons Lulu, Darcey Bussell, Tunde from The Lighthouse Family, vocal sensations Sons Of Pitches, amongst others.
 The TCB Group conceptualised and produced highly successful touring musical shows starring Katherine Jenkins and Darcey Bussell, called ‘Viva La Diva’, Remembering Fred starring Strictly’s Aljaz & Janete, and the two sold-out tours of ‘Here Come The Girls’ starring Lulu, Chaka Khan and Anastacia.
 The TCB Group also managed the careers of Bryan Ferry and Roxy Music and guided the career of street-dance act Diversity after they won 2009’s ‘Britain’s Got Talent’, and multi-platinum selling pop group Steps.

 In 2011 The TCB Group set up a joint venture heritage record label with EMI.
 The two signings to this were the iconic Twiggy and the legendary Sir Bruce Forsyth.

 In addition, the entertainment marketing part of the business pioneers alternative brand marketing concepts and solutions.
 It has expertise in event management, talent and event production, sponsorship, licensing, celebrity access, music synchronization for advertising and film, media relations, and a successful music publishing company.